Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Constants of motion and network motifs

-Knowing that cross-ratios are constants of motion for identical Kuramoto oscillators, what are the conditions on $A$ so that $\mathcal{K}[c_{abcd}(\bm{z})] = 0$ ?
-This question leads us to obtain the sufficient \emph{and} necessary conditions for conserving cross-ratios [proof in Sec.~\ref{SIsubsec:proof_thm2}].
+Knowing that cross-ratios are constants of motion for any dynamics with a vector field of the form~\eqref{eq:generalLm101}, what are the conditions on $A$ so that $\mathcal{K}[c_{abcd}(\bm{z})] = 0$~?
+Answering this question brings the network interpretation of cross-ratio conservation into focus.
+The following theorem formalizes this interpretation by giving conditions that are both necessary and sufficient [proof outline in Materials and Methods].